Sailboat Charter Vacation

 Lindos, Rhodes, Greece.
 Pottery sherds dating

-indicate Lindos may be the oldest settlement on Rhodes.
-An easier fetch from Gocek,
+from the third millennium indicate Lindos may be the oldest settlement on Rhodes.
+An easier

-Turkey (see
+fetch from Gocek, Turkey (see

 Flat-Water Sailing Holiday), than the 60 nautical mile distance